 2.1 Data Transfer Control (No unauthorized Reading, Copying, Changes or Deletions of Data with electronic transfer or transport): Personal data in the principal service is protected against unauthorized copying to data media.
 No data can be accessed outside of the principal service, except for personnel with credentials assigned to the employee by the assigned asset owner.
 Any access to data outside the Microsoft Azure environment is restricted by combination of IP address blocking and employee credentials.
 IP address access is controlled solely by the assigned asset owner and IP address only map to internet connections registered to FastTrack Software.
 Any access to production data is solely for the purpose of customer support.

 2.2 Data Entry Control (Verification, whether and by whom personal data is entered into a Data Processing System, is changed or deleted): The principal service stores, changes or deletes any data records only as long as the system allows it.
 It is possible to track which user made changes to the data.

 3. Availability and Resilience (Article 32 Paragraph 1 Point b GDPR)

 3.2 Rapid Recovery (Article 32 Paragraph 1 Point c GDPR): The database is Microsoft SQL Server and the transaction model of Azure SQL Server allows a restore at any second in time for 7 days.
-After 7 days, a daily backup can be restored, either by Microsoft or an off-site backup, which only the Data Protection Officer has access to.
+After 7 days, a daily backup can be restored, either by Microsoft or an off-site backup, which only the assigned asset owner has access to.
 In case of accidental or willful loss of data, FastTrack Software can restore a database from an earlier point and has the expertise in-house to successfully merge lost data back into the production environment.

 4. Procedures for regular testing, assessment and evaluation (Article 32 Paragraph 1 of the GDPR; Article 25 Paragraph 1 of the GDPR)